 - Know the possible side effects

-- Potential side effects should not stop you from taking NSAIDs to reduce pain in order to help improve your daily life
+- Fear of potential side effects should not stop you from taking NSAIDs to reduce your pain and help improve your daily life